Your Privacy Rights

 Since we use your personal information to provide legal services to you, it is important that the information be accurate and up-to-date.
 If, during the course of the retainer, any of the information changes, or if you should become aware that the personal information which we have is incorrect, please inform us so that we can make the necessary changes.

 GR takes all reasonable precautions to ensure that your personal information is kept safe from loss, unauthorized access, modification or disclosure.
 Among the steps taken to protect your information are:

 - deploying technological safeguards such as security software and firewalls to prevent hacking or unauthorized computer access;

 - internal password and security policies;

-- obligation of each lawyer to maintain client confidentiality under the Rules of Professional Conduct of the Law Society of Upper Canada;
+- obligation of each lawyer to maintain client confidentiality under the Rules of Professional Conduct of the Law Society of Ontario;

 - where necessary or appropriate, by requiring third parties to sign a confidentiality agreement.